 Before beginning the Update Installation, be aware that the process takes from 45 to 120 minutes to complete.
 Actual time depends on your processor type, the speed of your CD-ROM drive, and the number of software subsets to be updated.
-If you want the Update to run without any further intervention from you, invoke the Update with the -u flag.
+If you want the Update Installation to run without any further user intervention, invoke the Update Installation with the -u flag.

-Do not use the setld -1 command to update from Version 4.0D or 4.0F to Version 5.0.
-The only method to update your system to Version 5.0 is to use the /sbin/installupdate program that is described in this chapter.
+Do not use the setld -1 command to update from Version 4.0F or Version 5.0 to Version 5.0A.
+The only method to update your system to Version 5.0A is to use the /sbin/installupdate program that is described in the following procedure.